wesreisz-tw/icsaet-demo/specifications/task-05-plan.md

 ## 2. Solution

 Create a fastmcp-decorated tool function in `tools.py` that accepts a question parameter, validates input, creates an ICAETClient instance, calls the API, and returns formatted responses with user-friendly error messages for any failures.
+Use a helper function `query_icaet` to separate business logic from the MCP decorator for better testability.

 **Technical Rationale**:
 - Use fastmcp @mcp.tool() decorator for automatic MCP protocol integration
+- Create `query_icaet()` helper function for testability (can test without MCP decorator)
 - Delegate API communication to ICAETClient (separation of concerns)
 - Validate question parameter before making API calls
 - Convert exceptions to user-friendly messages (users see these in Cursor)
-- Keep tool function thin (business logic in ICAETClient)
 - Return string responses (compatible with MCP protocol)

 ---